csanfilippo/csanfilippo.github.io/content/apps/issseeker.md

 ![ISSSeekerIcon](/images/issseeker_icon.png)

-ISSSeeker permits to track in real time the position of the International Space Station (ISS).
+ISSSeeker allows you to track the real-time position of the International Space Station (ISS).

-Moreover, you can also monitor its speed and its altitude.
+Additionally, you can monitor its speed and altitude.

-If you're curious, you can also enjoy live view of our planet into the "Live" section of the app.
+For those curious, the app’s “Live” section offers a live view of our planet.

 {{< appStoreBadge "issseeker/id1438288330" >}}